 Steam EUI estimates were developed using the 1995 CBECS data set in a manner similar to the development of EUI estimates for other end uses.
 The steam EUI values are totals by building type and Census division, and are not broken down by generating fuel.
 EUI estimates for 2003 CBECS are not available; the CBECS 1995 steam EUI estimates will be used until new CBECS steam estimates become available.

-Original work by Eugene Burns of the U.S. Department of Energy, U.S. Energy Information Administration.
+Original work by Eugene Burns of the U.S. Energy Information Administration.